sashaegorov/foundation-strength/README.md

-# Strength.js
+# Foundation-strength.js
 The Foundation password input plugin.

+Featuring:
-Featuring secure strength indicator and hide/show password
+- Password strength indicator
+- Hide/show password in `password` field
+- Simple Caps lock detection

 ## Documentation
-Strength.js provides a toggle feature for password input fields that allows the user to view or asterisk the password.
+`Foundation-strength.js` provides a toggle feature for password input fields that allows the user to view or asterisk the password.
 It also features a strength indicator to show how secure a users password is.

 ### Demo
-For a demo visit [http://git.aaronlumsden.com/strength.js/](http://git.aaronlumsden.com/strength.js/)
+TODO: For a demo visit [http://git.aaronlumsden.com/strength.js/](http://git.aaronlumsden.com/strength.js/)

 The password secuirty indicator is marked on 4 scores.
 These are
 - Password must contain 8 characters or more